Tampa Trademark Registration

 We have been assisting entrepreneurs, established businesses and other lawyers with trademarks since 2008.
 We are very proud of the fact that our firm’s representation has resulted in the successful registration of more than 7,500 trademarks with the USPTO.

 We offer a full range of trademark, copyright and patent services to entrepreneurs, established businesses and other attorneys (on behalf of their clients).
 We can assist clients in all 50 U.S. states and from countries around the world.

-*Please note that while Gerben Law Firm, PLLC is not located in Florida, it can assist businesses from Tampa in registering a federal trademark because it is a federal matter.
+Please note that while Gerben IP is not located in Florida, it can assist businesses from Florida in registering a federal trademark because it is a federal matter.

 Gerben IP was founded by trademark attorney Josh Gerben in 2008.
 Since then, Gerben and his experienced team have registered thousands of trademarks for clients across the country, including the Tampa Bay area.
 Gerben IP works with individuals and businesses of any size, so whether you want to open a preschool in Westchase or expand your contracting business in Brandon, our attorneys are ready to assist you.

 |# of Trademarks Filed